SammygoodTunes/PongDS/README.md

 Running the game requires either an emulator (No$gba, DeSmuME...), either an R4 card or either a homebrewed DS.

+### Note

+Though some emulators may work with this ROM, others (very likely) won't support homebrew games as it is very difficult to emulate a ROM built using libnds.

 ## Development information: